 Meanwhile, the sci-fi fans who had made their own propeller beanies by hand and worn them proudly when they were an “in” joke stopped wearing them as soon as they became popular among the mainstream youth of America.
 Although the propeller beanie appeared in comics for years afterward, the fad itself soon faded, and any child over a certain age who still wore such a cap was considered socially unsophisticated—reinforcing the stereotype of the science fiction fan as being out of touch with reality (including fashion trends).
 Eventually, however, computer enthusiasts resurrected the propeller beanie as a self-deprecating badge of honor—as if to say, “Yes, we know we’re out of touch with reality, and we’re proud of it!”

-The classic propeller beanie is brimless and multicolored, typically with alternating wedges of yellow and red.
+The classic propeller beanie is brimless and multicolored, typically with alternating wedges of different colors.
 Some modern designs add a brim—effectively making it into a baseball cap with a propeller.
-You can even find motorized propeller beanies.
+But you can find caps in every conceivable color and style, including caps with multiple propellers in various configurations, and even propellers facing forward, like a windmill.
+(For an extensive—and I do mean extensive—selection of fully customizable propeller beanies, visit my friends at Geek Culture.)
 What you cannot find, of course, is a propeller beanie with enough lift to fly off your head—much less take you with it.
-But the computer geek culture actually uses the propeller beanie in much the same way as it was originally intended: a way to make fun of oneself and the sillier side of the technology we love. —Joe Kissell
+But the computer geek culture actually uses the propeller beanie in much the same way as it was originally intended: a way to make fun of oneself and the sillier side of the technology we love.

 Note: This is an updated version of an article that originally appeared on Interesting Thing of the Day on September 23, 2004.